 Biomedical research laboratory

-Construction of a new laboratory building known as Project Capella was initiated at the Cambridge Biomedical Campus in February 2016.
+In February 2016, the construction of a laboratory building known as Project Capella began at the Cambridge Biomedical Campus in Cambridge, UK.

-Located next to the Cancer Research UK building near Addenbrookes hospital, the new facility will allow collaborations between scientists and clinicians to further advance the application of stem cell discoveries into the patient setting.
+Located next to the Cancer Research UK building near Addenbrooke’s Hospital, the facility will allow collaborations between scientists and clinicians to further advance the application of stem cell discoveries into the patient setting.

 The University of Cambridge was granted planning permission for the Capella building in February 2016.
-The project is expected to be completed with an estimated investment of £79m ($112.48m) by Q2, 2018.
+The project is expected to be completed with an estimated investment of £79m ($112.48m) by the second quarter of 2018.

-The Capella research facility will be a six-story building with a total floor space of 18,000m².
-The exterior will feature a two-storey glazed box with gold metal detail and double-height entrance foyer.
-The spine of the building will be clad with flat-faced graphite panels.
+The Capella research facility will be a six-story building with 18,000m² of total floor space.
+The exterior will feature a two-storey glazed box with gold metal detail and a double-height entrance foyer.
+The building’s spine will be clad with flat-faced graphite panels.

 The building will include a green screen to enhance the public area surrounding the development.
-It also will feature a bespoke timber frame structure with green roof, which will provide 324 cycle spaces on site.
+It will also feature a bespoke timber frame structure with a green roof, which will provide 324 cycle spaces on-site.

-The facility will include sophisticated laboratory spaces, offices, cafés, seminar rooms, exhibition spaces, and meeting suites to accommodate a variety of biomedical research groups.
+The Capella facility will include sophisticated laboratory spaces, offices, cafés, seminar rooms, exhibition spaces and meeting suites to accommodate a range of biomedical research groups.

-It will also accommodate the Cambridge Institute for Immunotherapeutics and Infectious Disease, the Milner Therapeutics Institute, and Cambridge Stem Cell Institute.
+It will also accommodate the Cambridge Institute for Immunotherapeutics and Infectious Disease, the Milner Therapeutics Institute and the Cambridge Stem Cell Institute.
 It aims to advance a centre of excellence and initiate a foundation for the development of new medical treatments.

 The facility will also include robotics suites for customised drug screening and gene editing, as well as bioinformatics support.

-Installation of mechanical services inside the building commenced after installing 6m pre-fabricated modules on the ground floor and fan coil units from ground to third floor in January 2017.
+In January 2017, the installation of mechanical services inside the building began after six-metre prefabricated modules were installed on the ground floor and fan coil units installed from the ground floor to the third floor.

-Installation of all external cladding panels and gold box glazing was completed in March 2107.
+The installation of all external cladding panels and gold box glazing was completed in March 2017.

-The designs for the Capella biomedical research laboratory were provided by Fairhurst Design Group (FDG).
+Designs for the Capella biomedical research laboratory were provided by UK-based architect Fairhursts Design Group (FDG).

-PCE was selected as offsite superstructure construction partner, which provides hybrid precast columns with a combination of precast concrete edge beams and structural steel delta beam spine beams.
+PCE was chosen as offsite superstructure construction partner, providing hybrid precast columns with a combination of precast concrete edge beams and structural steel delta beam spine beams.

-The building is being constructed with the aim of achieving Building Research Establishment Environmental Assessment Method (BREEAM) excellent rating.
+The building is being built with the aim of achieving an ‘excellent’ Building Research Establishment Environmental Assessment Method (BREEAM) rating.